Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 * If the user guesses an incorrect letter, a message from the computer [9] will display and the incorrect letter will be added to the incorrect letter list [3], the hangman stage will turn to the next stage [2] and the number of guesses will increase by 1 [5]
 * When the player types an invalid input, they will see a message from the computer [8].
 * When the user guesses the right word they will see a prompt notification along with the total score[10]!
+* If a player has guessed a letter correctly, they will recive 25 point[11]
-* If the user guessed the full word at once, they will win recive an extra 300 points feature[11]
+* If the user guessed the full word at once, they will win recive an extra 300 points[11]
 * 8 letters incorrectly guessed and the player will see a notifcation that they have lost.!

 ## Technologies Used